UTS-eResearch/ro-crate-excel/README.md

 ### To use the script

-npm install rocxl --global
+npm install ro-crate-excel --global

 ### As a docker container (experimental)

-Make a container:
+Clone this repository, change into the root then make a container:

 `docker build -t rocxl .`